 - EdX.
 EdX offers courses on a range of subjects from prestigious universities and institutions worldwide.

 - Coursera.
 Coursera partners with universities and organizations, and most of their courses are taught by professors from well-known universities.

 - Udacity.
 Udacity offers niche courses in technology-related fields, such as programming, data science and artificial intelligence.
 It provides both paid and free courses, and some nanodegree programs are also available for individuals who desire more in-depth study.

 - FutureLearn.
 FutureLearn offers courses from universities and institutions around the world.
 It encompasses a broad spectrum of subjects, including but not limited to business, healthcare and social sciences.

 MOOC costs, enrollment and pacing

-Enrollment and pacing.
+- Enrollment.
 This generally varies by the type of course or program.
-For example, courses that are not for university credit are typically available to the general public.
-Enrollment for online degree programs, however, often requires a traditional admissions process.
-Courses offered for university credit and as part of online degrees generally tend to follow a traditional semester schedule, while certification MOOCs may be self-paced or follow an abridged schedule, sometimes only taking eight weeks to complete.
+For example, courses that aren't for university credit are typically available to the general public.
+Enrollment for online degree programs, however, often requires students to go through a traditional admissions process.

+- Pacing.
+Courses offered for university credit and as part of online degrees generally follow a traditional semester schedule, while certification MOOCs can be self-paced or follow an abridged schedule, sometimes only taking eight weeks to complete.
 Courses that require live attendance and adherence to a course schedule are called synchronous courses, whereas flexible, self-paced courses are called asynchronous courses.